Kaolla/acts_as_bookable/README.md

 ### Capacity constraints

-The option `capacity_type` may be used to set a constraint over the `amount` attribute of the booking
+The option `capacity_type` may be used to set a constraint over the `quantity` attribute of the booking

 #### No capacity constraints - `capacity_type: :none`